MohammedAlsayed/myblog/content/posts/2018/11/installing-proxmox.md

     VBoxManage clonehd proxmox.vdi proxmox.img --format RAW

-3- Next burned the `proxmox.img` on my hard drive with `dd`.
+3- Next I burned the `proxmox.img` on my hard drive with `dd`.
 Here is how:

 - Finded the hard drive name thru `diskutil list`.
 Which is /dev/disk2
 - Formated the disk `diskutil eraseDisk FREE pve /dev/disk2`